 This story was originally published and last updated .

-Google's new migration tool is currently rolling out more widely on a location-based schedule.
+Google's new migration tool should be available to all Play Music/YouTube subscribers by now.
 It lets you move your whole library — likes, recommendations, uploads, albums, and more — from Play Music to YouTube Music.
 Once the feature is available to you, you'll see a banner in your Play Music and YouTube Music app telling you as much.
 Your recommendations are imported instantaneously so you can start listening to your music right away.
 Your uploads and the rest of your library are moved in the background while you can already give YTM a try.
 You'll get a notification and an email once the process is finished, which can take up to a few days depending on the amount of files you've collected.
 Of course, you can also choose to start over again if you've accumulated too much stuff you don't listen to anymore.

 Left: Transfer prompt.
 Right: Lost artworks and duplicate albums post-migration.